 Rice.
 2. Evolution and duration of childhood

 changes in body structure.
-And the first among them was the transition to upright walking, which freed the hands for the use of tools.
-The latter diversified the food they eat, and that in turn caused serious changes in the structure of the jaws, digestive organs and brain.
-Straight gait changed the structure of the larynx and opened up the possibility of
+And the first among them was the transition to upright walking, which freed up the hands for the use of tools.
+The latter diversified the food they consumed, which in turn caused serious changes in the structure of the jaws, digestive organs and brain.
+The upright gait changed the structure of the larynx and opened up the possibility of

 speech.
-The major changes that followed in the female reproductive system reshaped the structure of sexual relations.
+The major changes that followed this in the reproductive system of women reshaped the structure of sexual relations.
 But not only that.
-A powerful superstructure to them in the form of social relations was required.
-The fact is that a more complex species of living beings, which was now "homo sapiens", was born the most helpless cubs.
-Their survival directly depended on how much the whole group helps in their upbringing.
-Thus, in parallel with the institution of parenthood, an intra-group social structure is formed.
+A powerful superstructure was required in the form of social relations.
+The fact is that a more complex species of living beings, which was now “Homo sapiens,” gave birth to the most helpless babies.
+Their survival directly depended on how much the entire group helped in raising them.
+Thus, parallel to the institution of parenthood, an intra-group social structure is formed.

 The weakness of human cubs was compensated by amazing flexibility and adaptability.
-A wolf, a rhinoceros or an elephant can only exist in the climate zone in which they were born.
+A wolf, a rhinoceros or an elephant can only exist if climatic zone, in which they were born.
 Man could live anywhere.
-And all this is due to the fact that a tough program instincts specifying one or two options for action, replaced the set skills- a system of trained practical skills
+And all this thanks to the tough program instincts specifying one or two options for action, replaced the totality skills- a system of trained practical skills

-knowledge acquired through the transfer of knowledge and their practical training.
-No wonder many anthropologists define it this way culture- as a set of social skills and abilities.
+knowledge acquired through knowledge transfer and practical training.
+It is not for nothing that many anthropologists define this culture- as a set of social skills and abilities.

-Born without a programmed behavior, people must each time anew learn how to interpret the world around us and respond to it.
-Animals don't have to do anything.
-Learning every time anew is hard work, to which all mankind was doomed from now on.
-After all, with each new generation, the trained disappeared and the process had to be repeated again.
+Born without programmed behavior, people must renew themselves every time study how to interpret and respond to the world around us.
+Animals don’t need to do anything like that.
+Learning anew each time is hard work, to which all humanity was doomed from now on.
+After all, with each new generation, what was trained disappeared and the process had to be repeated all over again.

-But again, nature was not indifferent to people.
-This shortcoming was compensated by the fact that each new generation, forced to re-learn social knowledge, did it at a slightly higher level than the previous one.
-This is how knowledge was accumulated and multiplied, this is how it gradually developed and deepened.
-And here it is already necessary to talk about the cultural and social progress of mankind.
+But again nature turned out to be not indifferent to people.
+This shortcoming was compensated by the fact that each new generation, forced to re-learn social knowledge, did so at a slightly higher level than the previous one.
+This is how knowledge accumulated and increased, and this is how it gradually developed and deepened.
+And here we need to talk about cultural and social progress humanity.
 Biological evolution has ended, cultural evolution has begun.

-Biological evolution has given man a unique tool - the brain, capable of capturing the most incredible combinations of sounds, and the larynx, capable of producing them.
+Biological evolution has given man a unique instrument - a brain capable of capturing the most incredible combinations of sounds, and a larynx capable of producing them.
 We are all familiar with the violin and piano, which are also wonderful instruments.
 Their trouble, by the way, is how

-and the larynx of birds, lies in the fact that they are tuned to a rather narrow range of possibilities.
-Due to the versatility of speech capabilities man has created languages of the most varied complexity and of the most varied types.
+and the larynx of birds, is that they are tuned to a rather narrow range of possibilities.
+Thanks to its versatility speech capabilities man has created languages of the most varied complexity and the most different types.
 Language became a kind of vehicle of civilization: thanks to it, information was transmitted, created, recorded, duplicated, translated, etc.

-So, we call socialization the lifelong process of assimilation of cultural norms and development of social roles.
-Under the social role, as we already know, we mean such a model of behavior of an individual that corresponds to the status he occupies (position in society) and seeks to put into practice those rights and obligations that are assigned to this status.
-The concept of cultural norms is somewhat narrower than the term "social role" and involves some form of stylized education (acceptance of the rules of etiquette behavior), but for our purposes it suits like nothing else.
-With its help, we consolidate the connection that exists between the two processes - socialization and education.
-But we have not lost a broader phenomenon - the social role - since it is organically included in the composition of the social role.
-Nothing to lose, but only to gain as you learn new things and expand your life experience - this is not only the motto of sociological knowledge, but also the essence of the process of socialization.
+So, we call socialization the lifelong process of assimilating cultural norms and mastering social roles.
+By social role, as we already know, is meant a model of behavior of an individual that corresponds to the status he occupies (position in society) and seeks to put into practice the rights and responsibilities that are prescribed to this status.
+The concept of cultural norms is somewhat narrower than the term “social role” and presupposes some form of stylized education (acceptance of the rules of etiquette behavior), but for our purposes it is suitable like nothing else.
+With its help, we consolidate the connection that exists between two processes - socialization and education.
+But we have not lost the broader phenomenon - the social role - since it is organically included in the social role.
+Not to lose anything, but only to gain as we learn new things and expand life experience - this is not only the motto of sociological knowledge, but also the essence of the socialization process.

-It is possible to assimilate something only theoretically.
-The rules are adopted.
-Roles are mastered in practice; development - a set of practical actions.
-A role is a dynamic characteristic of a status, or a behavior model, when you master a role, you get used to this behavior model.
+You can only learn something theoretically.
+Norms are learned.
+Roles are mastered through practice; mastering is a set of practical actions.
+Role - dynamic response status, or a model of behavior, when you master a role, you get used to this model of behavior.

 Learning cultural norms can be called a process of socialization.
-Final goal socialization- Achieving conformity with the expectations of others.
-Naturally, as the environment is, so are we.
-By and large, we are brought up by the closest social environment, and not by social institutions and abstract moral principles that are distant to us.
-Brought up in a small provincial town, young men and women learn the provincial manners of behavior characteristic of a closed territorial community.
-Faced with the mores and norms of the big city, they feel awkward and completely disoriented.
+Final goal socialization- achieving conformity with the expectations of others.
+Naturally, what is the environment, so are we ourselves.
+By and large, we are educated by the nearest social environment, and not by distant social institutions and abstract moral principles.
+Boys and girls brought up in a small provincial town acquire provincial manners of behavior characteristic of a closed territorial community.
+Faced with mores and norms big city, they feel awkward and completely disoriented.

 True, socialization as a lifelong process of adjusting to the expectations of “significant others” is never complete: none of us achieves one hundred percent compliance with the norms and requirements of the environment.
-There always remains a certain gap - the degree of deviation (cultural deviation), showing the level of independence of our opinions, views, thoughts and behavior from the thoughts and views of "social relatives", due to which people are diverse and unpredictable in their actions.
-It should be noted that this unpredictability extends rather to specific, particular actions and does not extend to behavior in general.
+There always remains a certain gap - the degree of deviation (cultural deviation), showing the level of independence of our opinions, views, thoughts and behavior from the thoughts and views of “social loved ones”, due to which people are diverse and unpredictable in their actions.
+It should be noted that this unpredictability applies rather to specific, private actions and does not apply to behavior in general.
 The latter is largely predictable.
-Slightly deviating from the average behavior is called diverse, strongly deviating - deviant, or non-conformism, and simply extraordinary behavior is called extravagant.
+Behavior that deviates slightly from the average standard is called diverse, strongly deviating behavior is called deviant or nonconformist, and behavior that is simply extraordinary is called extravagant.

 Socialization is a mutually beneficial process.
-Without it, the individual will not be able to live in society, study, create a family, work and even love.
-But society cannot do without it.
-And it is not known who needs it more.
-Indeed, through socialization, society conveys to a person the most important thing - its values, norms of behavior, laws, traditions, language.
-How else can it transplant the collective into the individual?
-While socializing the individual, the society at the same time - in one package with socialization - imposes its will on him, manipulates his consciousness, controls his behavior.
-In a word, he does whatever he wants with him, but a person has nowhere to go, because it is impossible to live in society and be free from society, as one classic said.
+Without it, an individual will not be able to live in society, study, start a family, work, or even love.
+But society cannot live without it.
+And it is unknown who needs it more.
+After all, through socialization, society conveys to a person the most important things - its values, norms of behavior, laws, traditions, language.
+How else can it transplant the collective onto individual soil?
+By socializing an individual, society simultaneously - in one package with socialization - imposes its will on him, manipulates his consciousness, and controls his behavior.
+In a word, he does whatever he wants with him, but the person has nowhere to go, because it is impossible to live in society and be free from society, as one classic said.

 Socialization is necessary for a person due to the following irremovable reasons: